-- Check that document privileges are kept only to staff members who require access to action or approve a task; and - Take reasonable steps to prevent any unauthorised use or disclosure of the personal information by a contractor or service provider.
+- Check that document privileges are restricted to staff members who require access to action or approve a task; and - Take reasonable steps to prevent any unauthorised use or disclosure of the personal information by a contractor or service provider.
 This should be done with appropriate privacy clauses in the relevant contract.
-Those clauses should bind our contractors to the same privacy obligations NSW Treasury has under the PPIP & HRIP Acts.
+Those clauses should bind our contractors to the same privacy obligations NSW Treasury has under the Acts.

-3.1.3 Accessing personal or health information (IPPs 6-8 and HPPs 6-8)
+Accessing personal or health information (IPPs 6-8 and HPPs 6-8)